yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 Extension format only >> Minimum Moneydance version 2021.1 (build: 3056, ideally 3069 onwards)
 (If you have installed the extension, but nothing happens, then check your Moneydance version)

-This is a Python(Jython 2.7) Extension that runs inside of Moneydance via the Moneybot Python Interpreter It's a prototype to demonstrate the capabilities of Python.
-Yes - if you can do it in Java, you can do it in Python too!

 DISCLAIMER: THIS EXTENSION IS READONLY (IT DOES NOT CHANGE DATA) >> BUT YOU USE AT YOUR OWN RISK!

 PURPOSE:
-This extension creates a 'widget' that displays Totals for items you select on the Moneydance Summary Page (Home Page)
+This extension creates a 'widget' that calculates / displays totals on the Moneydance Summary Page (Home Page)

 - Double-click the .mxt file (this may not work if you do not have .mxt extensions associated with Moneydance) ... or Drag & drop .mxt onto left side bar, or Extensions, Manage Extensions, add from file to install.